 The systems we define are closely related to those described by Hoare in [9], where an alphabet $\Sigma$ and a set of traces over $\Sigma$ is associated with every process.
-We use a composition operator, similar to Hoare's parallel operator (|| [9]) forcing systems to synchronize on events or actions shared by both alphabets.
+We use a composition operator, similar to Hoare's parallel operator ( $\parallel$ [9]) forcing systems to synchronize on events or actions shared by both alphabets.

-State mappings-one of the most advocated methods for proving refinement, see e.g. [17, 15, 16, 10] and for a survey [18]-were introduced as a way to avoid behavioral reasoning, often regarded as being too complex.
+We do not know of any earlier work using relations directly on traces.
+In fact, the use of state mappings-one of the most advocated methods for proving refinement, see e.g. [17, 15, 16, 10] and for a survey [18]-were introduced as a way to avoid behavioral reasoning, often regarded as being too complex.
 The theory of state mappings is by now well-understood, but not simple, with the completeness results in [1, 12, 20].
-In the finite state case, an important difference between the state mapping approach and ours is: in the traditional approaches, the mapping is to be exactly specified state by state, whereas in our approach the relation between behaviors may be specified partially leaving the rest to our verification tool.
+In the finite state case, an important difference between the state mapping approach and ours is that in the traditional approaches, the mapping is to be exactly specified state by state whereas in our approach the relation between behaviors may be specified partially leaving the rest to our verification tool.
 In [2], Lamport and Abadi gave a proof rule for proving correctness of implementation of compound systems based on an assumption/guarantee method.
 A closed compound system is split into a number of open systems by factoring out dependencies as assumptions.
 Our rule is very different in that dependencies are reflected in a requirement about the relationship between trace abstractions for components.